samolubukun/Flutter-Work-3/README.md

 # Flutter-Work-3
 This repository contains the source code for a Flutter-based fitness mobile application.
 The app's main screen, implemented in the HomePage class, provides users with various fitness-related features.
+The app was made by the following 'Flutter Guys' youtube tutorial: https://youtu.be/D4nhaszNW4o?si=pjLMppGt9rP6brjl

 Fitness Mobile App UI Showcase:

 This repository contains the source code for a Flutter-based fitness mobile application.
 The app's main screen, implemented in the HomePage class, provides users with a visual representation of the app's potential features and layout.
 The showcased features include: